mainej/schema-voyager/README.md

  :db.schema/deprecated? true
  :db.schema/see-others  [:person/full-name]}
 ```
-It is up to you whether to transact this supplemental data, or leave it in an EDN or CLJ file.
+It's up to you whether to transact this supplemental data, or leave it in an EDN or CLJ file.
-From experience, this data stays more up-to-date if it is kept _out_ of Datomic.
+From experience, this data stays more up-to-date if it's kept _out_ of Datomic.

 For an example of supplemental properties, see [resources/mbrainz-supplemental.edn](resources/mbrainz-supplemental.edn).
 That file augments the schema defined in [resources/mbrainz-schema.edn](resources/mbrainz-schema.edn) and [resources/mbrainz-enums.edn](resources/mbrainz-enums.edn).